baeriswyln/eth-cs/docs/data/rtai/privacy.md

 ### FedAvg (federated averaging)

 A more common setup includes an averaging process on the server.
-The client computes its gradients over multiple epochs.
+The client computes its weights over multiple epochs.
 The server then averages the weight updates over all clients.
 The client could even add some randomness that should be canceled out in the global model.
 This method has the advantage of reducing the number of require communication rounds.